Code of Conduct

 Chi Hack Night is dedicated to providing a harassment-free experience for everyone regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, ethnicity, nationality, age, or religion.

-We do not tolerate harassment of organizers, presenters, and participants in any form.
-Sexual language and imagery is not appropriate for any Chi Hack Night event, unless explicitly allowed by the organizers.
-Anyone in violation of these policies may expelled from Chi Hack Night events, at the discretion of the event organizers.
+We do not tolerate harassment of Board Members, Members, volunteers, presenters, or any attendee of Chi Hack Night in any form.
+Sexual language and imagery is not appropriate for any Chi Hack Night event, unless explicitly allowed by the Chi Hack Night Board of Directors.
+Anyone in violation of these policies may be expelled from Chi Hack Night events, at the discretion of the Board.

 Harassment includes but is not limited to: offensive verbal or written comments related to gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, ethnicity, nationality, religion; sexual images in public spaces; deliberate intimidation; stalking; following; harassing photography or recording; sustained disruption of talks or other events; inappropriate physical contact; unwelcome sexual attention; unwarranted exclusion; and patronizing language or action.

-If a participant engages in harassing behavior, the event organizers may take any action they deem appropriate, including warning the offender or expulsion from Chi Hack Night.
+If any attendee engages in harassing behavior, the Board may take any action they deem appropriate, including warning the offender or expelling the offender from Chi Hack Night.
+If a Chi Hack Night Member engages in harassing behavior and is expelled from the event, the Board will also revoke the membership of that individual.

 Before taking photographs Chi Hack Night participants, please ask for verbal approval, especially if you are posting to social media.
 Photos and videos of presentations are allowed.